-During the year, the Group acquired the Dunnair business operation which sources and sells air and water cooled air conditioning units in Australia.
-There were no other significant changes in the Group's state of affairs.
+During the year there were no significant changes in the Group's state of affairs.

 Likely developments and expected results of operations

 Likely developments or matters that may affect the Group or its operations are included in the Managing Director's report.